xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 #### def __get_ft_sensor_data__(self):

 ```
-Get the data of the extenal force/torque
+Get the data of the extenal force/torque sersor
 Note:
     1. only available if firmware_version >= 1.8.3

 :return: tuple((code, exe_ft))
     code: See the API code documentation for details.
     ft_data: only when code is 0, the returned result is correct.
+        Note: The external force detection value of the extenal force/torque sensor after filtering, load and offset compensation
 ```

 #### def __get_gripper_err_code__(self, **kwargs):